-In 2002 he published a small book about Sudbury: a year by year account of the town from 1801 to 1850.
+In 2002 he published a small book: ‘Early 19th Century Sudbury’ – a year by year account of the town from 1801 to 1850.
 Material in the book came from various sources but much of it was based on snippets of news from local papers such as ‘The Ipswich Journal’.
 There is a good index of names, (which is especially useful for anyone who is researching Sudbury family history), and a wonderful collection of incidents which bring the past to life by vividly portraying not only local characters but ordinary and extraordinary events as well.

 Riot and Assault